lhypds/tcopy/docs/03_Configuration.md

 --------------------

-The old `.env` files inside the checkout are migrated automatically the first time you run any command. `PM2_NAME` is dropped, and a relative `STORAGE_PATH` is reset to the default because it used to be relative to `storage_mode/`, a directory that no longer exists.
+The old `.env` files inside the checkout are migrated automatically the first time you run any command.
+A relative `STORAGE_PATH` is reset to the default because it used to be relative to `storage_mode/`, a directory that no longer exists.

+`PM2_NAME` used to be dropped during this migration, since the rewrite replaced pm2 with the built-in daemon.
+It is carried over again now that `ecosystem.config.cjs` reads it — see [06_PM2.md](06_PM2.md).